rhettc/ruby-interview-questions/README.md

 A: To return from a method prematurely or to return multiple values.

 Q: Why might you want to alias a method?
 A: To create a synonym for the method that is more readable or appropriate for the context of some problems.
-To add functionality to a method.
+To add functionality to a method by calling `super` within your more robust one.

 Q: How might you send a message to a private method of a receiver object from outside the scope of the receiver object?
-A: `#send`
+A: `#send`; it bypasses privacy restrictions.

 Q: How might you prevent future modifications to an object?
-A: `#freeze`
+A: `#freeze`; it makes an object immutable.

 Q: How is the invocation of a private method different than the invocation of a public method from within its defining class?
 A: It must be referenced in a functional manner without an explicit receiver object and not on the class object itself or on the current object `self`.